Can Registered Sex Offenders Be Barred From Using Social Media?

 For example, a city that outlaws the Ku Klux Klan from marching through town because the KKK's message is offensive violates the First Amendment.
 However, a city that requires the KKK to get a parade permit before marching does not violate the First Amendment.
 The parade ordinance is a content-neutral law, in that it does not address the subject matter of the speech but only the time, place, or manner of its expression.

-The Supreme Court in Packingham assumed that the North Carolina law was content neutral but nevertheless found that it was not "narrowly tailored" to serve the "significant governmental interest" of protecting children from contact by a registered sex offender.
+The Supreme Court in Packingham assumed that the North Carolina law was content-neutral but found that it was not "narrowly tailored" to serve the "significant governmental interest" of protecting children from contact with a registered sex offender.

 A Legitimate Government Interest